 Apply user behavior to discover resource value.

-7.2 and Future Work
+7.2 Limitations and Future Work

-During the research on designing LRV algorithms, . "query timeout" occurs when the database is updated under high pressure "Reliability" has two weights for the certified personal accounts and organizational accounts which cannot be accurately measured for the time being; more data .
+During the research on designing LRV algorithms, two issues were unresolved.
+A "query timeout" occurs when the database is updated under high pressure.
+The "Reliability" characteristic of a resource has two weights for the certified personal accounts and organizational accounts which cannot be accurately measured for the time being; more experimental data may be helpful in determining these weights.

-The future direction of this research will focus on solving two basic issues: storage-query and ranking resources based on LRV. aging in the -layer storage structure, large pages further divided into small pages.
-The "query timeout" when updating resources by adding ECS (Elastic Compute Service) servers like Amazon EC2[]. weight value or using real user feedback
+The future direction of this research will continue to focus on solving two basic issues: storage-query and ranking resources based on LRV.
+To improve the paging strategy in the three-layer storage structure, large pages may be further divided into smaller pages.
+The "query timeout" issue when simultaneously updating resources might be solved by adding ECS (Elastic Compute Service) servers like Amazon EC2[].
+The Reliability characteristic weight values could be made more reasonable through more experiments or by using real user feedback.

-As a software application, the system must pass the actual test of running live .
+As a software application, the system must pass the actual test of running live on the Internet.
 If more students, teachers, and educational institutions use this system, more resources will be collected and recognized.
-A practical search engine system for learning and educational resources can people in this massive and ever-changing knowledge world.
+A practical search engine system for learning and educational resources can benefit many people in this massive and ever-changing knowledge world.

 REFERENCES